Aug 23, 2021

 Generally, people are more likely to publicize their comments if their position is represented among the original content.
 By combining multiple approaches, you’ll establish a diverse following and open communication.

 There’s no use in creating content if no one is reading it.
-In addition to exploring types of angles and approaches, communicate with your readers in new ways to expand reach.
-From personal to professional, blogs are everywhere, and they’re quickly evolving.
-More and more, people are choosing to start a vlog, develop a YouTube channel and/or create a video to complement a marketing campaign.
+In addition to exploring types of angles and approaches, communicate with your readers in new ways to expand reach, and never be afraid to use the content you have in many different formats.

 When it comes to content, think beyond the page and outside of the box.
 With phones at our fingertips, apps, social media channels, and community-based online boards serve as the best way to connect with your audience and increase views.
-A quick list of other options: start a podcast, make a video series via Facebook, live stream via Twitter, explore Instagram stories, create a Pinterest board, post on LinkedIn, play with Snapchat, create a hashtag and invent an app.
+A quick list of other options: start a podcast, live stream via Facebook or LinkedIn, explore Instagram stories, create a Pinterest board, start a conversation on Twitter, play with TikTok, listen in on Clubhouse, or just launch a hashtag into the world!

 Whatever the length, a few words, paragraph or pages, the concept of content has changed over the last decade.
 It’s crossed lines of communication and established non-traditional formats.
 Whether reaching out to readers and/or viewers to teach them how to build a marketing strategy, answer a question or share an opinion, explore all of the ways to craft an angle and channels for communication.